Kaibalya42/DeepFake-Image-and-Video-Detection/README.md

 | Training & evaluation pipeline | Kaggle Notebooks (GPU T4) or Google Colab | Attach/upload the datasets, set the input paths, run top to bottom |
 | Saved checkpoints (`.pth`) & graphs | Local / Kaggle `working` directory | Not committed to the repo — regenerate by re-running the notebook |

-## Licence

-This repository does not yet include a license file.
-Add a `LICENSE` (e.g. MIT) if you plan to open-source the project.